maximilianMairinger/convolution/README.md

 `convolveArbitrary(convolutionStepFunction: (a: List, b: List) => T): (a: List, b: List) => List`

 Creates a convolution function given a custom convolution step function.
 A convolution step is the operation of combining two arrays of the same length into a single value.
-Typically this is done by `sum(a_i * b_i)`, but can be arbitrary.
+Typically this is done by $\sum_{i}^{}(a_i * b_i)$, but can be arbitrary.
 The function returns a new function which can be used to perform the whole convolution on two arrays.

 The following example is the same as the `convolve` function above.